If you are logged in, your referral link [?] is automatically included below.

 3. Employee Satisfaction

-This case study details how customer needs were analyzed, such as improving Employee Satisfaction through Hygiene-Motivational factor ratings and how the organization's Exit and Retention process efficiency can be improved.
+This case study details how customer needs were analyzed, such as improving Employee Satisfaction through Hygiene-Motivational factor ratings and improving the organization's Exit and Retention process efficiency.
 It demonstrates the use of statistical methods ranging from ANOVA to Logistic Regression to identify factors that significantly affect the satisfaction level of an employee.

-Interpretations from four different analyses are explained in detail, along with recommendations for the next steps.
+Interpretations from four different analyses and recommendations for the next steps are explained in detail.
 The situation is common to all organizations, so this case study might stimulate ideas for your organization if it conducts an employee satisfaction survey or plans to understand the top three reasons why employees quit the company.

 Number of slides: 11